EliasHaaralahti/image-number-detector/README.md

 ## Back-end

 * Implementation: Currently the project uses Flask to handle the requests, however I'm considering switching to [Vibora](https://github.com/vibora-io/vibora), as it seems promising and it is enough for a project of this scale.
 The neural network uses [Tensorflow](https://www.tensorflow.org/).
 * The image data is preprocessed for the neural network, which was trained and tested using the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-The idea of preprocessing is to fit the images to match the MNIST dataset features.
+The idea of preprocessing is to  match the MNIST dataset features for better accuracy.

 ## To launch
 * Install all requirements (Flask, Tensorflow...)